 Decred uses a hybrid PoW/PoS method of reaching consensus, PoW miners perform the same basic function as in Bitcoin but the network's rules are designed to give PoS voters power over the miners.
+Holders of DCR (Decred's native asset) can time-lock it in exchange for tickets, and voting with these tickets is how Decred makes decisions about the consensus rules of the network and how development should be funded.

-Decred defines a constituency of stakeholders that have collective responsibility for governing the network, and embeds mechanisms through which this constituency can make and implement decisions.
-Holders of DCR (Decred's native asset) can time-lock it in exchange for tickets, and voting with these tickets is integral to block production and decision-making.
-The rationale is that these people have skin in the game and are incentivized to look out for the network's best interests.
+In short, Decred 1) carefully defines a constituency of stakeholders that have collective responsibility for governing the network, and 2) embeds mechanisms through which this constituency of stakeholders can make and implement decisions.
+The stakeholder constituency is defined as people who are willing to time-lock their DCR until their ticket is called (up to 4 months), with the rationale that these people have skin in the game and are incentivized to look out for the network's best interests.